The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

 To better understand why AGN feedback is so effective, we plot the relation between gas mass fraction and stellar mass in Figure~\ref{fig:gas_frac}, with both quantities measured over the entire subhalo.
 The general \flares\ population are shown at $z=7$, with tracks of the analogues' main progenitors at each redshift over-plotted.
 More massive galaxies tend to have lower gas fractions, as they are by nature more efficient at turning the same gas into stars.
 As discussed above, stellar feedback is ineffective at removing gas, causing the fraction to decrease by only $\sim 10\%$ in FRA-1 during its most intense star forming period.
 Once the AGN accretion rate reaches maximum, feedback reduces the fraction from $60$ to $<1\%$ in only $\sim 150 \ \rm{Myr}$.
 This makes FRA-1 the least gaseous galaxy at $z=7$, highly discrepant with those of comparable mass.
-Unlike stellar, AGN feedback is able to fully expel gas from the subhalo, increasing the time required to rejuvenate and limiting future star formation if it is further removed from the gravitational well. \cite{Valentino_2025} measured a gas outflow rate $\dot{\mathrm{M}}_{\mathrm{out}}\sim 269 \ \rm{M_{\odot}yr^{-1}}$ in RQG, a factor three greater than the rate in FRA-1.
-Considering the peak of activity in FRA-1 has long passed, these are still both extremely high \citep{Leung_2019, Schreiber_2019}.
+This shows that unlike stellar, AGN feedback is able to fully expel gas from the subhalo, increasing the time required to rejuvenate and limiting future star formation if it is further removed from the gravitational well. \cite{Valentino_2025} tentatively measured a gas outflow rate $\dot{\mathrm{M}}_{\mathrm{out}}\sim 269 \ \rm{M_{\odot}yr^{-1}}$ in RQG, a factor of three greater than the rate in FRA-1.
+This was inferred from the blue shifting of Mg\textsc{II} absorption lines, so only includes gas expelled towards the observer.
+Considering the peak of activity in FRA-1 has long passed, these are still both extremely high outflow rates \citep{Leung_2019, Schreiber_2019}.
 The authors suggest that an undetected AGN may be responsible, which these results corroborate.
 Detection is likely to be challenging and tied to the current rate of star formation, as activity is limited while the gas fraction remains low.